 Chase is really making things interesting right now!
-After increasing the Chase Sapphire Preferred offer to a best ever 80,000 points sign-up bonus and unveiling a super competitive no annual fee Chase Freedom Flex card, the great news continues with a monster surprise about Chase business cards.
+After increasing the Chase Sapphire Preferred offer to a best ever 80,000 points sign-up bonus (now expired) and unveiling a super competitive no annual fee Chase Freedom Flex card, the great news continues with a monster surprise about Chase business cards.

 Chase has added all three Ink cards and their co-branded Southwest and United airline cards back to Travel Freely’s affiliate channel.
 This is great news to see because Chase must be looking to promote their cards more.

 I am really shocked by this.
 I thought it may not be until 2021 until we see better news on business cards.
 Maybe it’s not as big of a surprise because Chase seemed to have the most cash on hand when the pandemic hit.
 They are ready for more customers and can take on more risk than other banks.